ceph/ceph/doc/man/8/ceph-osd.rst

 .. option:: --mkfs

    Create an empty object repository.
-Normally invoked by :doc:`mkcephfs <mkcephfs>`\(8).
 This also initializes the journal (if one is defined).

 .. option:: --mkkey